cbos/cbos.github.io/content/talks/2025-ING-Reliability-Event/index.md

     In a presentation and live demo, I will show the new Application and Chain Observability features

+carousel:
+  images:
+    - image: presenting1.jpeg
+    - image: presenting2.jpeg
+    - image: presenting3.jpeg

 ---

 ### About ING Reliability Event

 This event is an internal event at ING.
-The conferences was held in Amsterdam and online.
+The conference was held in Amsterdam and online.
+The conference was attended by 250+ people physically and 750+ online.
+In total about 1000 people attended the conference.

+#### Photos

+{{< carousel items="1" height="600" unit="px" duration="5000" >}}